 |> 50||See Usual Dosage.|

-When only the serum creatinine concentration is known, the following formula may be used to estimate creatinine clearance.
+When only the serum creatinine concentration is known, the following formulas may be used to estimate creatinine clearance:

 |(72) x serum creatinine (mg/100 mL)|

 The serum creatinine should represent a steady state of renal function.